Azerbaijani Armed Forces: Educational system

-The purpose of Azerbaijani military education & training is to train soldiers, officers, and non-commissioned officers to have independent and creative thinking and commitment to the Azerbaijani people and the government.
-Military education in the Azerbaijani Armed Forces have been described as either being Secondary education, Further education, or Higher education.
+The purpose of Azerbaijani military education and training is to train soldiers, officers, and non-commissioned officers to have independent and creative thinking and commitment to the Azerbaijani people and the government.
+Military education in the Azerbaijani Armed Forces have been described as either being secondary education, further education, or higher education.

 Azerbaijani pilots were formerly trained in the Azerbaijan Air Force School, where they would then develop their skills in operational units.
 Azerbaijan has an experience exchange with Turkey, Ukraine, the United States and a number of NATO countries.
 The Turkish Air Force School has a great role in the training of Azerbaijani military pilots.
 Azerbaijani pilots are also trained in Ukraine's Pilot Training School.

 The following is a list of educational institutions in the armed forces, under the auspices of the National Defense University: